Cellular Fourier analysis for geometrically disordered materials: Conclusion

 \section{Conclusion}

-We built here a harmonic decomposition for signals defined over cellularized media, which we call Cellular Fourier Transform.
-It is based on the definition of a coarse Laplace operator and the use of an appropriate kernel.
-We found that the resulting harmonics behave as expected for an exponential kernel of decay length that is intermediate between cell size and domain size.
-This harmonic decomposition is suited to disordered media that are divided into cells with variable sizes and irregular arrangements, such as foams, emulsions, granular materials, or biological tissues.
+{ We considered here the harmonic decomposition of fields defined over disordered cellular media.
+We found that the classical Fast Fourier Transform and Graph Fourier Transform have some shortcomings in this context.
+In brief, the FFT is defined on a square grid and does not account for disordered topology (variable number of neighbors), while the GFT does not account for disordered cell shape.
+We therefore built a more adequate harmonic decomposition}, which we called Cellular Fourier Transform.
+It is based on the definition of a coarse Laplace operator and the use of an appropriate localized kernel.
+We found that the resulting harmonics { generally} behave as expected for an exponential kernel of decay length that is intermediate between cell size and domain size, { though the CFT does not yield perfect peaks because of finite cell size.
+Another limitation of the CFT is that it is not well suited to the identification of wavevectors because it was designed for domains of irregular shapes.
+Overall,} this harmonic decomposition is suited to disordered media that are divided into cells with variable sizes and irregular arrangements, such as foams, emulsions, granular materials, or biological tissues.
 As the definition of the harmonics does not depend on the coordinate system, our approach would also be applicable to non-Euclidean geometries, such as curved surfaces embedded in 3D and in particular biological thin tissues with complex 3D shapes.

 Our method could be broadly useful for disordered media, even in the absence of subdivisions into cells.
 In some experimental situations like in fluid dynamics, it is possible to track landmarks such as particles to quantify their displacement.
 To a certain extent, and similarly to the Helmholtz decomposition of a vector field as the sum of a curl-free field and a divergence-free one, an equivalent point of view would be to consider a triangulation of the landmark distribution and to study the deformation and the rotation of the triangles.
-One could define invariants which do not depend the translation relative to the reference frame or the coordinate system and directly apply the analysis to those invariants.
+One could define invariants which do not depend the translation relative to the reference frame or the coordinate system and directly apply the CFT to those invariants.

 Finally, we believe that our approach can be used for cellularized media in all contexts where Fourier transforms are used.
 This includes statistical estimations (estimating fluctuations at different scales and their correlations), constructing a wavelet decomposition, or pattern recognition.